The 10 Best Florida Beach Towns for a Summer Getaway

 Key West

-Since we live in South Florida, we’ve spent our fair share of time in Key West, and you either love it or you hate it.
-We personally love it, you can go to relax, to party, or for a little bit of both.
-If you’re looking for a fun weekend with good food and a lot of personality, Key West is always a good idea.
+Since we live in South Florida, we’ve spent our fair share of time in Key West, and honestly, it’s one of those places you either love or hate.
+We personally love it!
+You can come here to relax, to party, or for a little bit of both.

 Destin